hisschemoller/music-pattern-generator/README.md

 ## Processors

 Music Pattern Generator has a modular setup.
 Modules are called processors and are connected to form a network.
-Modules can produce MIDI notes, transform incoming data or send notes to MIDI output ports.
+Processors can produce MIDI notes, transform incoming data or send notes to MIDI output ports.

 ![Processor types](assets/img/processor-types.jpg 'Processor types')